An estimate for spherical functions on $\mathrm{SL}(3,\mathbb{R})$: Introduction

-Finally, we outline the contents of sections.
 Section 2 covers preliminary results in differential geometry.
 Besides settling notations and conventions, a notion of transversality and an operation of projection are introduced.

-Section 3 collects basic properties of the phase function $f_{H,H'}(k):=B(H,\Ad (k)H')$.
-Most of them could be found in \cite[Section 1]{DKV}.
+Section 3 collects basic properties of the phase function \eqref{eq:phase}.
+Most of them could be found in \cite[Section 1]{DKV83}.

 Section 4 is the bulk of the article where we classify the local normal forms case by case.
 In order to avoid overlapping work, the order of the cases is arranged for efficiency.

-Section 5 deals with the local estimates of the oscillatory integral \eqref{eq:ost2}.
-Applying a multi-parameter stationary phase estimate, the local estimates are immediate when the local normal forms are at our disposal.
-Section 6 discusses the transition from the estimate for oscillatory integral \eqref{eq:ost2} to the estimate for \eqref{eq:ost1}.
+Section 5 deals with the estimates of the oscillatory integral \eqref{eq:ost2} and \eqref{eq:ost1}.
+Applying a multivariate stationary phase estimate, the local estimates for oscillatory integral \eqref{eq:ost2} are immediate when the local normal forms are at our disposal.

+Section 6 gives an application of Theorem \ref{est-sphfun} to the study of asymptotic behaviors of eigenfunctions on locally symmetric spaces.